Luggage Storage In trusted hotels and shops near Roma Termini

 Frequently asked questions

-Stasher’s security team personally visits each Stashpoint to be certain that your luggage will be safe.
-We also attach a security tag to each of your items and insure each bag for up to £1,000 in the unlikely case that anything gets lost, damaged, or stolen.
+Stasher’s team vets each partner (we call them Stashpoints) to be certain that your luggage will be safe.
+We only work with trusted partners, and we regularly screen their performance to make sure they meet our quality standards.
+As policy, your luggage should be stored in a securely locked room.
+We also guarantee each bag for up to €2,900.00 in the unlikely case that anything gets lost, damaged, or stolen.

 How does Stasher work?